stablekernel/aqueduct/source/docs/application/channel.md

-# Understanding Application Initialization and the ApplicationChannel
+# Starting and Stopping an Application

 Learn how an application is initialized so it can serve requests.

 ## Overview

-Applications fulfill HTTP requests using [controllers](../http/controller.md).
-A controller is an object that can handle a request in some way.
-In general, there are two types of controllers:

-- Endpoint controllers fulfill a request (e.g., insert a row into a database and send a 200 OK response).
-- Middleware controllers verify something about a request (e.g., verifying the Authorization header has valid credentials) or modify the response created by an endpoint controller (e.g., add a response header).

-Controllers are linked together - starting with zero or more middleware and ending with an endpoint controller - to form a series of steps a request will go through.
-Every controller can either pass the request on to its linked controller, or respond to the request itself (in which case, the linked controller never sees the request).
-For example, an authorizer middleware will let a request pass if it has valid credentials, but will respond with a 401 Unauthorized response if the credentials are invalid.
-Some controllers, like `Router`, can have multiple controllers linked to it.

-These linked controllers are called *channels*.
-You create and link channels in a subclass of `ApplicationChannel`.
-There is one `ApplicationChannel` subclass per application.
+Applications are started by running `aqueduct serve` or `dart bin/main.script` in an Aqueduct project directory.
+Either way, a number of threads are created and your `ApplicationChannel` subclass is instantiated on each thread.
+The channel subclass initializes application behavior which is often the following:

+- reads configuration data for environment specific setup
+- initializes service objects like [database connections](../db/index.md)
+- sets up [controller](../http/controller.md) objects to handle requests

-### Building the ApplicationChannel
+### Initializing ApplicationChannel Controllers

-You must override `ApplicationChannel.entryPoint` to return the first controller of your application's channel.
-In the implementation of this method, every controller that will be used in the application is linked to either the entry point in some way.
+Each application channel has an *entry point* - a controller that handles all incoming requests.
+This controller is often a router that routes requests to an appropriate handler.
+Every controller that will be used in the application is linked to either the entry point in some way.
 Here's an example:

 ```dart
 class AppChannel extends ApplicationChannel {